swc-bb/r-workshop/_episodes/03_session.md

 ```
 The output means:
 by.self: time spent in function alone.
-by.total: time spent in function and callees.
+by.total: time spent in function and its sub-functions.
 sample.interval: the sampling interval, by default every 20 msecs.
 sampling.time: total time of profiling run.
 Remember that profiling does impose a small performance penalty.